The-Balance-FFXIV/balance-static/content/jobs/healers/astrologian/skills-overview.md

 * AoE heal (200p) + Regen (5 ticks of 100p)
 * Total heal potency: 700p
-* Colestial Opposition has a strong heal on a short cooldown, make sure to utilize this ability often.
+* Celestial Opposition has a strong heal on a short cooldown, making sure to utilize this ability often.

 ![](/img/jobs/ast/collective-uncon.png)